esensi/model/readme.md

 - create custom types to cast to with magic methods like:
     - Example: `fooBar` => `juggleFooBar()`

 Like all the traits, it is self-contained and can be used individually.
 Be aware, however, that using this trait does overload the magic `__get()` and `__set()` methods of the model (see [Esensi\Model\Model](https://github.com/esensi/model/blob/master/src/Model.php) source code for how to deal with overloading conflicts).
-Special credit goes to the brilliant [Dayle Rees](https://github.com/daylerees), author of [Code Bright book](https://leanpub.com/codebright), who inspired this trait with his [pull request to Laravel](https://github.com/laravel/framework/pull/4948).
+Special credit goes to the brilliant [Dayle Rees](https://github.com/daylerees), author of [Code Bright book](https://leanpub.com/codebright), who inspired this trait with his [pull request to Laravel](https://github.com/laravel/framework/pull/4948) which eventually arrived in [Laravel 5.0 as Attribute Casting](http://laravel.com/docs/eloquent-mutators#attribute-casting) which supports basic type casting.

 ### Auto-Juggling on Access